The next entry in EA's real-time strategy game, Command and Conquer, is a bold enough step to warrant its back-to-basics naming.

 Also enjoyable was utilizing the special skills of our Generals to call in strategic air strikes, drop nukes or launch hidden caches of anti-air flak, superpowers that help keep the pressure on and customize the way factions play.

-One of the more intriguing components of Command & Conquer is its Onslaught mode, which pits players against waves of incoming attacks from an AI-controlled military force.
+One of the more intriguing components of Command and Conquer is its Onslaught mode, which pits players against waves of incoming attacks from an AI-controlled military force.
 Given a small detachment of units with the option to harvest, invest and grow, players are asked to maintain their bases for as long as possible and complete frequent tasks, like eliminating a specific target.
 Challenging and refreshing, Onslaught seems like one of the game's standout modes.

 EA's Frostbite engine delivers impressive visuals for a real-time strategy game, with realistic destruction of the environment and a weighty sense of real-world physics to units.
-Command & Conquer's use of DICE's engine seems ambitious, and the game's detailed simulation adds some visual disorder to the game.
+Command and Conquer's use of DICE's engine seems ambitious, and the game's detailed simulation adds some visual disorder to the game.
 There were times during our hands-on session when it was unclear just which units were ours and which were still active, confusion compounded by the game's currently unpolished interface.
-Given its early state, with months and potentially years of refinement to go, it's difficult to judge just how effective Command & Conquer's implementation of Frostbite will ultimately be.
-Even if it plays a bit rough at this alpha stage, Command & Conquer looks fantastic.
+Given its early state, with months and potentially years of refinement to go, it's difficult to judge just how effective Command and Conquer's implementation of Frostbite will ultimately be.
+Even if it plays a bit rough at this alpha stage, Command and Conquer looks fantastic.

-Command & Conquer is slated to go into open beta this year for Windows PC.
+Command and Conquer is slated to go into open beta this year for Windows PC.
 When asked about the possibility of a Mac release, given development of Frostbite for Apple's operating system, Victory said only that such a version is "not announced."